 Perfect for a subtle, colorful clothing statement, this dress is for impact.
 Values based Menafashion sources fair and local using sustainable and longlasting fabrics as the base of all their clothing.

 Vintage flair with a modern day philosophy.
 Everything at Zalinah White happens in London and the fabrics are also locally sourced.
-If they outsource it’s in the E.U. and the U.K. The label believes in handcraft, carefully selecting their partners for their ethical, fair practices.
+If they outsource it’s in the E.U. and the U.K. Above all, The label believes in handcraft, carefully selecting their partners for their ethical, fair practices.

 Simplistic design with a European flounce that is perfect for your next evening out.
 Hot As Hell produces ethically in L.A.